nhoxkid/DCF-Builder/README.md

+on progress...
-on progress rust part are broken down 😭, and other functionality is shietttt
+rust part are broken down 😭